veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-actions.md

 Drag and drop a card actions provide the style and class attribute for that.And button component can be placed inside that.
 ### Example
-**Display a card with a paragraph and card actions that has two button like and subscribe**
-- Drag and drop a card.
+**Display a card with a paragraph and card actions that has two button like and subscribe** 1.Drag and drop a card.
-- Drag and drop a paragraph component inside the card.
+2.Drag and drop a paragraph component inside the card.
-- Drag and drop a card actions inside the card below the paragraph.
+3.Drag and drop a card actions inside the card below the paragraph.
-- Drag and drop two button components and set the name of the buttons as like and subscribe and provide the onclick attribute as some actions.That will be taken on clicking the button.
+4.Drag and drop two button components and set the name of the buttons as like and subscribe and provide the onclick attribute as some actions.That will be taken on clicking the button.
-- Save and Run.
+5.Save and Run.
-- A card will be displayed with the paragraph and two buttons like and subscribe.
+6.A card will be displayed with the paragraph and two buttons like and subscribe.
 ## Associated Attributes
 - **Style:** It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).
 - **Class:** "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
 The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.